✦ Scandinavian-inspired design, curated for modern living

 Is sleeping with a dehumidifier good for you?

-Sleeping with a dehumidifier can be helpful if your bedroom is damp, musty, or above 50% to 60% humidity.
+Sleeping with a dehumidifier can be helpful if your bedroom is damp, musty, or persistently above your humidity target.
 It may be uncomfortable if the room drops below 30%.
 Use a hygrometer and set the unit around 45% to 50% instead of running it continuously.

 What are the negative effects of a dehumidifier?

 If overused, a dehumidifier can make indoor air too dry.
-That may lead to dry skin, tightness, flaky patches, static electricity, dry throat, or nasal irritation.
-Poorly cleaned tanks can also become unpleasant, so follow the manufacturer’s cleaning instructions.
+That may contribute to dry skin, tightness, flaky patches, dry throat, or nasal irritation.
+Mayo Clinic also advises draining and cleaning the moisture tray often to help prevent bacteria and mold.

 Can a dehumidifier make eczema worse?